 The principal method of student assessment is through written examinations.
-Examinations for the first half-session courses are in last two weeks of January and those for the second half-session are in May.
+Examinations for the first half-session courses are in December and those for the second half-session are in May.
 Candidates are normally expected to pass all examinations and all projects submissions.
 MSc candidates must submit a dissertation on their project, and may be required to undergo an oral examination.

 This Programme is currently offered as a full-time, on-campus, course.
-The duration of the Programme is 12 months, starting in late September.
+The duration of the Programme is 12 months, starting in mid-September.

 The courses are assessed both by written examination and coursework.

-After the second half-session written examinations in May/June, students registered for the MSc degree start an industry or school based project, where this can be arranged, and at the end of this period, an individual project report, in the form of a dissertation, has to be handed in and examined by our External Examiners, who will may also make an oral examination of some students on all aspects of the Programme.
+After the second half-session written examinations in May, students registered for the MSc degree start an industry or school based project, where this can be arranged, and at the end of this period, an individual project report, in the form of a dissertation, has to be handed in and examined by our External Examiners, who will may also make an oral examination of some students on all aspects of the Programme.
 The final assessment takes account of performance in all parts of the Programme and examinations.

 |The postgraduate programme helped me to specialize in Renewable Energy as I am a Civil Engineer.
 Therefore, I am a versatile enginee|

 Our minimum entry requirement for this programme is a 2:1 (upper second class) UK Honours degree (or an honours degree from a non-UK institution which is judged by the University to be of equivalent worth) in any branch of Engineering at a 2:1 (upper second) class or above; or honours degree in a relevant Physical Sciences subject also at 2:1 or above.

 It is important when submitting an application that you ensure you have completed all the necessary sections and enclosed all the relevant documentation to ensure that your application can be processed as quickly as possible.